aspose-words/Aspose.Words-API-References/english/net/aspose.words/hyphenation/_index.md

 Provides methods for working with hyphenation dictionaries.
 These dictionaries prescribe where words of a specific language can be hyphenated.

+To learn more, visit the [Working with Hyphenation](https://docs.aspose.com/words/net/working-with-hyphenation/) documentation article.

 ```csharp
 public static class Hyphenation
 ```